adafruit/Thermistor-test/README.md

 # Thermistor-test

-The code supporting the Adafruit Learning SYstem tutorial on Thermistors https://learn.adafruit.com/thermistor/using-a-thermistor
+The code supporting the Adafruit Learning System tutorial on Thermistors https://learn.adafruit.com/thermistor/using-a-thermistor

 has been moved to